KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

       List users in the database.

     Options:
       -f, --fields FIELDNAME     Define specific fields for output.
 UserID always included.
 Multiple fields can be specified by repeating the option.
-(Default: predefined list of fields).
+(Default: predefined list
+                                 of fields).
                                  Enter: "-f ?" to interactively select
                                  fields for display.
-                              Ex. "-f UserID -f CompanyName"
+                                 Ex. "-f UserID -f
+                                 CompanyName"
-      -d, --disabled          Show disabled tusers.
+      -d, --disabled             Include disabled users.
 Otherwise only users that are set enabled in the database are shown.(Default:Do not show disabled users).
       -o, --order FIELDNAME      Sort by the defined field name.
 Names are viewed with the targets fields subcommand or "-o ?" to interactively select field for sort
+      -c, --companyid COMPANYID  Filter the list to just users with the defined companyID.
+This field may be selected
+                                 interactively by entering "?".
       -h, --help                 Show this message and exit.

 .. _`smicli users modify --help`: